-By partnering with Food for the Hungry, you can serve the poor in two key ways; to provide food, shelter and clothing to survivors of natural disasters, and to ensure long-term economic development within impoverished communities.
+By partnering with Food for the Hungry, you can serve the poor in two key ways; to provide food, shelter, and clothing to survivors of natural disasters, and to ensure long-term economic development within impoverished communities.
 FI works towards turning these into healthy, productive places for children to grow up in.

 FH is one of the key four humanitarian organizations we are considering here.
 Food for the Hungry previously focused on food distribution and economic development programs, but now increasingly focuses on HIV/AIDS prevention.

-World Vision Is an Evangelical Christian humanitarian organization active in 97 countries, dedicated to helping the poor, working with children, families and communities to beat poverty and injustice.
+World Vision Is an Evangelical Christian humanitarian organization active in 97 countries, dedicated to helping the poor, working with children, families, and communities to beat poverty and injustice.
 Deeply inspired by Christian values, they are dedicated to working with the world’s most vulnerable people.
 Founded by Bob Pierce in 1950, World Vision has grown into one of the largest Christian and humanitarian organizations.
-Working according to evangelical convictions and within a theological framework, World Vision seeks to incorporate Christian belief into its missions of helping the poor, provide emergency relief, economic development, promote justice and spread awareness of countries in need.
+Working according to evangelical convictions and within a theological framework, World Vision seeks to incorporate Christian belief into its mission of helping the poor, provide emergency relief, economic development, promote justice and spread awareness of countries in need.
 “In Christ, we have a role model who healed the sick, fed the hungry, clothed the naked, and comforted the outcast, and whose message was about restoring relationships and reconciliation.”

-World vision works with families, communities and partners to ensure that children can grow up healthy and happy, be educated for life and experience the love of God and their neighbors.
+World Vision works with families, communities, and partners to ensure that children can grow up healthy and happy, be educated for life and experience the love of God and their neighbors.
 With a stress on Christianity as a part of any culture, World Vision is not affiliated with one specific church.
 Their staff is composed of all branches of Protestantism, Roman Catholic and Orthodox churches.

 Samaritan’s Purse is also a non-denominational Christian humanitarian organization, active in more than 100 countries worldwide dedicated to helping the poor, assisting people with physical needs as well as engaging in missionary work.
 Also Founded by World Vision founder Bob Pierce in 1970 with the vision to: